-You may want to use text formatters like TeX or LaTeX to produce reports, or word processors running on your personal computer.
+You may want to produce the report using a text formatter like TeX or LaTeX, or a word processor running on your personal computer.
 Be careful that the time you spend in formatting the document prettily does not distract you from getting the content right.
 A cogent, concise, neatly hand-written report is preferred to pages of word-processed verbiage.
 If you do produce a typed report, please ensure that it is legible, with adequate margins and with type that is no smaller than 10 points.
 While working on your practical, keep a record of the tests you performed on your program, so that you can easily copy relevant data into your report.

-Do not copy any other person's practical report: if you do, you are likely to end up in trouble with the Proctors.
-You may have general discussions with other students about the practicals, but the report must be all your own work.
+Do not copy any other person's practical report.
+You may have general discussions with other students about the practicals, but the code, test data and report must be all your own work.
+Please see the section on Plagiarism in Appendix J in this handbook for more details.